jaywonchung/pegasus/README.md

 ```

 Editor priority is `--editor` > `$EDITOR` > `vim`.
-When you save and exit, the queue lock is released and Pegasus is allowed access.
+When you save and exit, the queue lock is released and Pegasus is allowed access to `queue.yaml`.

-#### Q. What if Pegasus terminates while I'm editing `queue.yaml`?
+#### Q. What if Pegasus terminates before I add to `queue.yaml`?

 Enable daemon mode, and Pegasus will not terminate even if `queue.yaml` is empty.
 It will stand waiting for you to populate `queue.yaml` again, and execute them.